|

 Pin

 STEP 4.
-Carefully pour water into the plate or dish until it just covers the candy.
-Be careful not to shake or move the plate once you add the water or it will mess up the effect.
+Carefully pour water into the plate or dish until it covers the candy.
+Do not shake or move the plate once you add the water, as this will mess up the effect.

 Pin